 The AoC Beacon Awards, launched in 1994, capture and celebrate the best and most innovative practice among UK further education colleges.
 They are designed to "promote the interdependence of further education colleges, business, professional and voluntary organisations to their mutual advantage, through highlighting excellence and sharing best practice".

-The 2015-16 winners AoC Beacon Award winning colleges were announced by Baroness Sharp of Guildford on 17 November 2015 at AoC Annual Conference and Exhibition.
-You can view the full list of winners and shortlisted colleges here.
+The 2016/17 AoC Beacon Award winning colleges were announced by comedian and impressionist Jon Culshaw on 16 November 2016 at AoC Annual Conference and Exhibition.
+A full list of winning and shortlisted colleges is available on our website.

 All assessors provide detailed feedback on each application which we are happy to share with you via telephone, with the aim of helping colleges to improve the prospect of their submission being shortlisted.

-There are 13 awards available for the 2016-17 programme.
-The awards are divided into three main categories:
+We are in negotiation with current and potential sponsors regarding the award categories for the 2017/18 programme.
+The awards will be divided into three main categories:

 - Teaching and Learning, Curriculum Design and Development